chris-townsend/where-next/README.md

 **Group Detail page**

-- The group detail page showcases important information such as the group's title, description, and the total number of members.
-Initially, I intended to use the `Profile.js` component to display a user's avatar with the follow buttons available to make it easier for users to follow other members of the group.
+- The group detail page showcases important information such as the group's title, description, and total number of members.
+Initially, I intended to use the `Profile.js` component to display a user's avatar with the following buttons available to make it easier for users to follow other members of the group.
 However, this proved to be quite challenging, and I had to use the Avatar component instead.
 If I had more time, I would have liked to add more fields such as an image when creating a group and the option to edit the group instead of just the delete option.
 A future feature would be to get the Profile component working for displaying user information within the group page.

 ![Group detail page](src/docs/testing/user-testing/group-detail-page.webp)